Pueblo Weisbrod Aircraft Museum is a warbird museum about 50 miles outside of Colorado Springs, Colorado.

-Pueblo Weisbrod Aircraft Museum Tour
+Pueblo Weisbrod Aircraft Museum

 We took a fully guided tour with Mac, one of the volunteer docents.
-The cost is $9/adult and is worth every cent.
+The cost was $9/adult and is worth every cent.
 The tour lasted about two hours and went through every plane and display on site.
 Mac was a wealth of knowledge and had a great sense of humor.

 Inside the first hanger was a B-29 and smaller planes including the C-47, which looks small parked next to the B-29.

 In the second hanger, there were displays of the U.S. space program and a tire from one of the space shuttles.
 A STEM learning lab for children was setup between the space displays and modern day aircraft, with interactive experiments.
 Even as adults, we found the experiments fun and educational

 There is a wide variety of jets and helicopters used during the Korean and Vietnam wars and beyond.
 Most of the aircraft on display were used and are on loan from the government.
 We heard some stories about those specific aircraft and the people who flew them.

 There are more aircraft and vehicles on display outdoors.
 Some are complete while others, like the two Migs, were in pieces waiting to be restored.
 There were also several engines that were pulled from the aircraft which I enjoyed looking through and being able to see the inner workings of the actual jet engines.

 After the tour, we went off on our own to explore everything in the museum and spent another hour examining the aircraft up close, connecting with the history of each one.

 This has been one of the best museum experiences.
 Unlike larger museums, the displays are out in the open for patrons to touch and see up close.
 We had the opportunity to walk up to almost every aircraft/vehicle, touch it, look inside and really get a sense of the machine.